geographiclib/geographiclib-doc/source/doc/triaxial.rst

 allow intermediate points on the path to be found inexpensively by polynomial interpolation.

-The demonstrations ``trixial.demo(n)`` for ``n = 1:5`` and ``n = 11:15`` show
+The demonstrations ``triaxial.demo(n)`` for ``n = 1:5`` and ``n =
-the result of solution of the direct problem of various initial conditions.
+11:15`` show the result of solution of the direct problem of various initial conditions.
 These illustrate the distinctive properties of geodesics, i.e., that the undulate between either lines of constant :math:`\beta` or lines of constant :math:`\omega`.
-In the limiting case, the geodesic repeatedly returns to opposite umbilic points.
+In the limiting case, the geodesic repeatedly returns to opposite umbilical points.

 Note well: Octave is about 40 slower than MATLAB at solving the ODEs.